michaeltlombardi/ghe/.github/actions/.pwsh/module/readme.md

 It can retrieve errors from the `$error` variable or act on an input object.

 For more information, review the [source code][utility-Get-GHAConsoleError]

-### `Get-Parameter`

-This cmdlet uses parameter handlers to retrieve and validate the inputs from a GitHub Action, returning a hashtable of parameters to splat on an action script.

-For more information, review the [source code][utility-Get-Parameter]

 ### `Get-VersionedContentStatus`